semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of February 17, 2020

 - Android Docker images load in 2 seconds or less.
-- Workflow page: Clicking on the list of pipeline runs will open and focus on that part of the workflow.
+- Workflow page: clicking on the list of pipeline runs will open and focus on that part of the workflow.
 - Updates to the ubuntu1804 image:
     - Aws-cli  1.17.9 -> 1.17.17